 Because our pool of applicants is large, and has been increasing in numbers and qualifications in the recent years, our admission process is very selective.
 We offer places in our incoming classes to persons who present clear evidence of ability to succeed in a rigorous graduate program and the most demonstrated ability and/or potential to contribute to the broad domain of public affairs.

 We look for persons with potential for leadership in this domain, as evidenced by professional work experience and by community, extracurricular or other relevant engagement.
 We appreciate good academic preparation in the social sciences and economics, plus analytical methods; however, applicants with strong background in some area of public affairs and who are prepared to gain such knowledge and skills will be considered.
-Public affairs can include careers in the public, private or NGO sectors, in applied work like journalism and philanthropy, and can range from community to international organizations.
+Public affairs can include careers in the public, private or CIPA sectors, in applied work such as journalism and philanthropy, and can range from community to international organizations.

 We provide some funding to more than 80 percent of our Fellows.
-CIPA itself, however, is unable to provide anyone with full support.
+NGO itself, however, is unable to provide anyone with full support.
 We notify candidates of their CIPA fellowship award at the same time that we make our offer of admission to the program.

 Integrity of Application